LeToNode/Play2.0-CN-doc/javaGuide/JavaForms.md

 }
 ```

-## Fill a form with initial values
+## Fill a form with initial default values

-Sometimes you want to fill a form with existing values, typically for edition forms:
+Often you'll want to fill a form with existing default values - typically for editing:

 ```scala
 userForm.fill(new User("bob@gmail.com", "secret"))